rapidsai/cugraph/notebooks/algorithms/README.md

 |                 | [Symmetrize](structure/Symmetrize.ipynb)                     | Symmetrize the edges in a graph                              |
  -->

-## RAPIDS notebooks

-Visit the main RAPIDS [notebooks](https://github.com/rapidsai/notebooks) repo for a listing of all notebooks across all RAPIDS libraries.

 ## Requirements

 Running the example in these notebooks requires: